The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/leveling-guide.md

 Against two or more enemies, you can switch to spamming **Quick Nock** instead of your usual GCDs.
 Don't forget to use **Raging Strikes** and **Bloodletter**, even if the latter is single target.
 Free damage is free damage.

 At level 25, you will unlock **Wide Volley**.
-It is like Straight Shot, but for AoE.
-Each Quick Nock will have a chance to proc it.
-Note that it has a smaller hit area than Quick Nock - instead of a cone, it's a small circle around the middle of your targeted enemy.
-Try to avoid targeting oversized enemies on the outside of the pack.
+It is like Straight Shot, but for AoE, and uses the same Hawk's Eye proc.
+Quick Nock has a chance to proc Hawk's Eye as well.
+Note that Wide Volley has a smaller hit area than Quick Nock - instead of a cone, it's a small circle around the middle of your targeted enemy.
+Try to avoid targeting oversized enemies and/or ones on the outside of the pack.

-## Levels 30-51
+# Levels 30-51

 ### GCDs